Network Discovery: How It Works, Benefits, And Best Practices

 It mainly covers physical devices connected to the network, such as computers, laptops, and servers.
 However, when properly configured, network discovery can also detect all types of network-connected assets, including virtual machines (VMs) and Internet of Things (IoT) devices.

-Still, it’s important to understand that network discovery is just one -key- component of a broader IT asset discovery strategy.
-To achieve complete visibility, organizations usually combine it with other techniques — like agent-based discovery, cloud integrations, and API connections — that capture assets beyond the local network.
+Still, it’s important to understand that network discovery is just one key component of a broader IT asset discovery strategy.
+To achieve complete visibility, organizations usually combine it with other techniques - like agent-based discovery, cloud integrations, and API connections - that capture assets beyond the local network.

 How network discovery works

-In most cases, these tools allow administrators to define the IP range to be scanned and the communication protocols to be used during the process.
+In most cases, these tools allow administrators to define the IP range to be scanned and the communication protocols used during the process.
 This configuration determines the scope and depth of the discovery.
 Although it is typically handled by IT teams, most tools provide user-friendly interfaces and documentation that make setup straightforward, even in complex environments.

 Step-by-step process